 It’s important to remember that business owners like Mike Ashley face a tough challenge when building a business.
 All the red tape that surrounds employment is there to protect businesses and employees alike, and in a case like this, the supposed mistreatment of staff and assumed breaches of employment law comes to the fore.

-If you need any help with any of the issues raised in this blog, or simply have a question that you’d like professional guidance on feel free to get in touch with us.
+If you have any questions about any of the issues raised in this blog, or simply have a question that you’d like professional guidance on, our HR consultants can help.